The Myth of Paul Bunyan’s Axe - A Short Story of a Tall Tale.

 In 1930, Minnesota and Wisconsin started playing for a rivalry trophy.
 It was called the “Slab of Bacon”.
 It was created by a local Minnesota alumnus, Dr. R.R.
 Fouch and was publicly introduced on November 12, 1930.
-The Gophers challenged Wisconsin to take it from them in their upcoming game on November 22.
+The Gophers publicly challenged Wisconsin to take it from them in their upcoming game on November 22 of that same year.

 Photo of Trophy